 Ever made an incorrect payment online? | Mistaken payments

-A couple of months ago, I was in panic when I thought I’d paid the balance for our family holiday to the wrong bank account i.e. not to the travel agent.
+A couple of months ago, I thought I’d paid the balance for our family holiday to the wrong bank account i.e. not to the travel agent.

-It is easy to set up new payees online, and although you are asked to check the information before the payment is made, as I learnt, you don’t necessarily always check thoroughly enough.
+It is easy to set up new payees online, and although we are asked to check the information before the payment is made, we all need to ensure always check thoroughly, and once we have set up our payees, that we select the right payee, because all it takes is a click .

 The lesson I learnt from my mistake was that Banks don’t check the name of the account you enter when you transfer money online, they only check the BSB and account number.
-In my instance, I was lucky because it was only the account name I input incorrectly, so to my amazement the money went through fine.
+In my instance, I was lucky because it was only the account name I input incorrectly, so to relief the payment went through fine.

 In the last few of weeks, we have had a number of enquiries from people who have paid an incorrect recipient online, and are looking to retrieve the funds.
 We have also had cases where employers have accidently paid a previous employee or incorrect employee and are seeking our advice.